u-Bocu/Trashinator3000/README.md

 # How to use it ?

 ## Quickstart
-- Download Node.js on https://nodejs.org/en/
+- Download Node.js on https://nodejs.org/en/<br>
-- Run npm install -g @angular/cli using Node.js with the windows CLI
+- Run npm install -g @angular/cli using Node.js with the windows CLI<br>
 - Run quickstart.bat<br>
 - Open [127.0.0.1:4200](127.0.0.1:4200)